Tencent's annual online games revenue 2011-2021

 The goldmine of online gaming in China

-In a country with over 660 million gamers, the gaming market in China is massive and lucrative.
+In a country with over 670 million gamers, the gaming market in China is massive and lucrative.
 Since 2017, the revenue of China’s video game industry has surpassed 200 billion yuan and continued to grow steadily.
 Undoubtedly, Chinese consumers are highly engaged in mobile gaming.
-Chess or card games, massively multiplayer online games (MMO), and multiplayer online battle arena (MOBA) are the most popular genres which captured over three hours of daily time per user during thhe Chinese New Year holiday in 2021.
-Besides mobile games, eSports is another booming game sector in China.
-Role-playing games (RPG) and MOBA were the major revenue generators of eSports gaming.
+Role-playing, real-time strategy, shooter, and fighting games are the most popular genres.
+Besides mobile games, eSports is another booming game sector in China with role-playing games (RPG) and multiplayer online battle arena (MOBA) being the major revenue powerhouse.
 Having scoped out the market potentials of eSports, Tencent invested in the eSports streaming platform Douyu and acquired Douyu’s biggest domestic rival Huya in April 2020.
 It is quite unlikely for other market players to shake Tencent’s dominating status in the next few years.